Black voters stood with Biden in 2020. Four years later, he needs their help again | KRDO

 In 2020, Biden won 61% of the Black vote, which made up 56% of the Democratic primary electorate, according to CNN exit polling.

-Vice President Kamala Harris also spoke at a get out the vote event at South Carolina State University in Orangeburg Friday, the last day of early voting.
+Vice President Kamala Harris also spoke at a get-out-the-vote event at South Carolina State University in Orangeburg on Friday, the last day of early voting.

 “South Carolina, you are the first primary in the nation, and President Biden and I are counting on you,” Harris said.
 “Are you ready to make your voices heard?”